UloE-G/Athletes-Corner/README.md

 ### Site Admin

-I wanted site admins to be able to:
+As a  site admin I want to be able to:

 - Add, edit or delete products or reviews from the store using site owner only front end page.